Who are we?

 What do we do?

 We ask students in our class a question each half term.
-With the answers, we report them back to Mrs Pemberton or Mrs Kemp and the other Pupil Ambassadors.
+With the answers, we report them back to Mrs Pemberton and the other Pupil Ambassadors.
 After a discussion about each classes’ opinions, we decide which ideas we will complete.
 Once we have decided on an idea, we will discuss a plan of action.

 Year 6 Pupil ambassadors were nominated by their class then had to apply for one of the following roles: